solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 = 18446744073709551615.
 You can however set a decimal point for the token.
-For example [USDC](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) has 6 decimals which means that each USDC can be split into one millions of a USDC.
+For example [USDC](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) has 6 decimals which means that each USDC can be split into one millionth of a USDC.

 Depending on your needs you can configure different decimals for your token by adding the `--decimals 6` flag to the command.
 If you do not set it the default is 9.

-Now we will create the token mint with additional meta data extension.
+Now we will create the token mint with the metadata extension enabled.
 By adding our grinded keypair at the end we will actually use that address as the mint for our new token.